What are zoonosis? What are the impacts of pandemics? How we may help preventing future pandemics?

 We are hardly aware on how a responsible traveler can contribute to the prevention of diseases that affect people, animals and even plants.

-Here are some good travel practices:
+Here are some good sustainable tourism practices:

 - Don’t take natural items as souvenirs